alptugan/blog-teaching/content/📌 DEV Tools.md

 [Browserless: The headless Chrome/Chromium driver on top of Puppeteer.](https://github.com/microlinkhq/browserless?tab=readme-ov-file)  The headless Chrome/Chromium driver on top of [Puppeteer](https://github.com/GoogleChrome/puppeteer).

+## ImageJS
+[ImageJS](https://docs.image-js.org/docs/getting-started) ImageJS is a versatile and powerful TypeScript library for image processing and analysis, offering comprehensive tools and algorithms for manipulating, enhancing, and understanding images both in Node.js and popular browsers.

 # Front-end UI Frameworks
 [Mantine](https://mantine.dev/)